 Based on the ConztanzONE cloud-based smart data platform for airlines, the new SMS CheckIn Alert tool is easily configured by airlines.

 David Pautet of Conztanz, who was responsible for implementing the BRA solution, said: “In 2016, Conztanz helped BRA to efficiently retrieve passenger mobile numbers and push SMS alerts on a per-flight basis.
 Now we’ve extended this functionality to enable real-time, event-triggered SMS alerts on a per-passenger basis.
-Even for last minute bookings.”
+Even for last-minute bookings.”

 Pautet went on to explain how Conztanz helped BRA to leverage the maximum value from their PNR data.
 “As our consultants help airlines for their PSS migration, we have an in-depth knowledge of the capabilities of these systems.
 This — combined with the ability of our ConztanzONE smart data platform to provide real-time integration of data from multiple sources — meant we could build additional features into the Checkin Alert tool from day one.”

-“For example, solutions like the well respected Amadeus Online Check-in Reminder (see link below) extract mobile phone number from two fixed record fields: the APN emergency contact field and the APM mobile phone field.
+“For example, solutions like the well respected Amadeus Online Check-in Reminder (see link below) extract mobile phone numbers from two fixed record fields: the APN emergency contact field and the APM mobile phone field.
 But our tool gives airlines the flexibility to query any number of fields in real-time — even from other databases — where the passenger’s mobile phone number might be stored.”

 Pautet continued, “We were also able to add useful features like variable pre-flight timings for SMS alerts, the filtering of passengers so only people who could check-in online were alerted, and a smart way to only send one alert to a multi-passenger booking.”